Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

 ### Learning Activities

-- **Lecture** (45 mins): Prepare a lecture on the benefits of data sharing/publication for researchers, the research community, funders, and the public.
+- **Lecture** (45&nbsp;mins): Prepare a lecture on the benefits of data sharing/publication for researchers, the research community, funders, and the public.
 The lecture can also cover limitations (confidentiality, industrial exploitation, data protection) and what to do if the data cannot be made publicly available (for example, archive data and publish metadata with access rules).
 Requirements from institutional policies, funders and publishers (like data availability statements) should also be addressed.
-- **Group Discussion** (30 mins): Learners are confronted with a case in which a researcher resists sharing data and they need to provide arguments to convince the researcher.
+- **Group Discussion** (30&nbsp;mins): Learners are confronted with a case in which a researcher resists sharing data and they need to provide arguments to convince the researcher.
 The activity can be done in small breakout groups, with results from each group discussed in plenum.

 ### Materials to Prepare